matejsuty/Profile/README.md

 # Matej Šutý

-Welcome to my page, my name is Matej and I'm a fresh alumni of Green Fox Academy.
+Welcome to my page, my name is Matej and I'm a fresh alumnus of Green Fox Academy.
 I'm specializing in Full-Stack and this is my progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate.

 ## Hire me
 LinkedIn: https://www.linkedin.com/in/matejsuty